Kotlin/dokka/core/migration_guide.md

 ### Gradle

-With changing the approach from platform-based to sourceset-based, we replace `multiplatform` block with `dokkaSourceSets`.
+With changing the approach from platform-based to source-set-based, we replace both `configuration` and `multiplatform` blocks with `dokkaSourceSets`.
 It's still a collection of dokka passes configuration, so the structure stays as it was.

+* `moduleName` has changed to `moduleDisplayName`
+* `targets` has been dropped.
+Declaration merging is now done by the source set mechanism.
+Name customization can be done using `displayName` property

+#### Groovy
-#### Old
+##### Old
 ```groovy
     dokka {
         outputFormat = 'html'